kata198/jsonToCsv/README.md

 **Format str:**

-	The format str is a series of operations and keys, plus one or more "line item"s.
+	The format str is a series of operations and keys, plus zero or more "line item"s.

 **Keys:**